 Since October 2020, the Company has been party to a clinical research support agreement with COH in connection with an investigator-sponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "A Phase 1 Study to Evaluate PSCA-Specific Chimeric Antigen Receptor (CAR)-T Cells for Patients with Metastatic Castration Resistant Prostate Cancer" for MB-105.
 The Company has agreed to reimburse COH for costs associated with this trial not to exceed \$2.3 million.
 The agreement will expire upon the delivery of a final study report or earlier.
-Since inception, the Company has reimbursed COH \$0.4 million.
+Since inception, the Company has reimbursed COH \$0.5 million.
+In May 2023, the Company determined to discontinue development of its MB-105 program and terminated the associated CRA and license.